-Unlike pages on the visible Web (that is, the Web that you can access from search engines and directories), information in the Deep Web is just not visible to the software spiders and crawlers that create search engine indexes.
+Unlike pages on the visible Web (that is, the Web that you can access from search engines and directories), information in the Invisible Web is just not visible to the software spiders and crawlers that create search engine indexes.
 Since this information makes up the vast majority of available content on the Web, we are potentially missing out on some pretty amazing resources.

 Clusty is a meta search engine, meaning it combines results from a variety of different sources, filtering out duplicates and sifting the best content that you might not have seen otherwise to the top of the search results.

 More about Clusty